ace-wg/ace-extend-dtls-authorize/draft-ietf-ace-extend-dtls-authorize.md

 # Connection Establishment

-Following the procedures defined in {{RFC9202}}, a Client can retrieve an Access Token from an Authorization Server (AS) in order to establish a security association with a specific Resource Server.
-The `ace_profile` parameter in the Client-to-AS request and AS-to-client response is used to determine the ACE profile that the Client uses towards the Resource Server (RS).
+Following the procedures defined in {{RFC9202}}, a Client can retrieve an Access Token from an Authorization Server in order to establish a security association with a specific Resource Server.
+The `ace_profile` parameter in the Client-to-AS request and AS-to-client response is used to determine the ACE profile that the Client uses towards the Resource Server.

 The `ace_profile` parameter indicates the use of the DTLS profile for ACE as defined in {{RFC9202}}.
 Therefore, the Client typically